ascend4/ascend4/UNIFIED_WHEN.md

 case.

-Inline `SATISFIED(real_relation, tolerance)` now keeps guard truth and generated boundary status aligned for the compact tolerance case: the generated boundary stores the tolerance, and direct expression evaluation applies the same residual rules as existing named `SATISFIED(boundary, tolerance)`.
+Inline `SATISFIED(real_relation, tolerance)` now keeps guard truth and generated boundary status aligned for the compact tolerance case, with one legacy compatibility detail: generated CMSlv/CMSlv2 boundary objects keep the existing `bnd_create` default tolerance (`1e-8`) as a floor.
+This matches old `CONDITIONAL` boundary-search behaviour, where named `SATISFIED(cond,tol)` logical truth may carry the parsed tolerance but the boundary-side zero test has historically used the default unless the boundary tolerance is looser.
 Raw comparisons such as `CASE ...
 IF a < 5` remain exact comparisons, as before;
 users who need a deadband/tolerance should write the inline `SATISFIED(...)` form or name the boundary explicitly.
+A tolerance smaller than the legacy boundary default should not yet be assumed to tighten CMSlv/CMSlv2 boundary return behaviour.

 Status on branch `unified-when`: fixed-selector nested `WHEN` dispatch now has dedicated CUnit coverage: